All Articles

 CloudTrail: the HIPAA audit log for AWS API activity

-CloudTrail records every AWS API call — who did what to which resource and when.
-For HIPAA, this covers the infrastructure-level audit trail: who modified security groups, who changed bucket policies, who accessed the KMS keys.
+CloudTrail records every AWS API call, who did what to which resource and when.
+For HIPAA, this covers the infrastructure-level audit trail: who modified security groups, who changed bucket policies, or who accessed the KMS keys.

 resource "aws_cloudtrail" "main" {